DanielSchwager/GENCG.H2101_2/readmeday2.md

 ## Color Grid

-As a challenge I used this code and wanted to colorize the grid.This was possible by making the 2D array 3D.
+As a challenge I used this code and I wanted to colorize the grid.
+This was possible by making the 2D array 3D.
 Then I added random values between 0 and 255 to the 3D array.

 {% raw %}

-<iframe src="projects/Day2_Grid/Grid/index.html" width="100%" height="450" frameborder="no"></iframe>
+<iframe src="projects/Day2_Grid/Grid/index.html" width="100%" height="600" frameborder="no"></iframe>
 {% endraw %}

 ### Code